Legacy-Edition-Minigames/Server-Utils/README.md

 * serverutils.mcprotocolversion - represents the client's protocol verison.
 See [wiki](https://minecraft.fandom.com/wiki/Protocol_version)
 * serverutils.haslemclient - Set to 1 if LEMClientHelper was detected by the client, unset if not.

+The following will only function and be set if LEMClientHelper is installed on the client.
-* serverutils.hasoptifine - Uses LEMClientHelper to detect if optifine is installed, will only function if the client also has LCH.
-Set to 1 if optifine was detected, 0 if not.
+* serverutils.hasoptifine - Set to 1 if optifine was detected, 0 if not.
 Or unset if not checked.
+* serverutils.hascontroller - Set to 1 if a controller mod was detected, 0 if not.
+Currently recognises MidnightControls, LambdaControls, Controllable, Controller Support Mod

 ## Server Metadata Spoofer